f1zm0/hades/README.md

 ## Showcase

 Below is a very quick proof of concept of the tools, that is used to inject a simple calc shellcode with APC injection, while intercepting the call to `NtQueueApcThread` with [Frida](https://frida.re).
-The tool doesn't care about the hook and instead uses the RVAs of `Zw*` functions to calculate the SSN of `NtQueueApcThread` and make a direct system call.
+The loader doesn't care about the hook and instead uses the RVAs of `Zw*` functions to calculate the SSN of `NtQueueApcThread` and make a direct system call.

 ![NtQueueApcThread Frida interceptor](static/frida-poc.gif)